Racism in Muslim communities: Canada

 Muslim Link, an online hub for Canadian Muslims, has posted the Muslim Anti-Racism Collaborative's "Anti-Racism Guide for White Muslims".
 The Muslim Anti-Racism Collaborative is a US-based racial justice education organization with members in the US and Canada.
 While white Muslims experience Islamophobia in Canada, they may also benefit from white privilege in ways that Canadian Muslims of color do not experience.
 Some white Muslims may believe that because they are Muslim they are therefore incapable of being racist.
 According to Muslim Link's anti-racism guide, white Muslims "have been socialized as white people, with messages from our families, teachers, media and society about whiteness under an umbrella of white supremacy, both subtle and overt.
 We grew up without the lived experience of racism that People of Color have.
 This has both shaped and limited our understanding of racism."

 United Arab Emirates

 Black Muslim bloggers have criticized the exclusion of Black Muslims from the Dubai-based Modest Fashion Week.

 United Kingdom

 According to Dr. Amena Amer, a British Muslim lecturer, white British Muslims enjoy white privilege not afforded to non-white Muslims.
-White Muslims' "whiteness offers them an opportunity to distance themselves from extremism, a tactic unavailable to non-white Muslims."
-White Muslims suspected of involvement in terrorism are sometimes afforded more leniency or understanding than Muslims of South Asian or Middle Eastern heritage.
+White British Muslims' "whiteness offers them an opportunity to distance themselves from extremism, a tactic unavailable to non-white Muslims."
+White British Muslims suspected of involvement in terrorism are sometimes afforded more leniency or understanding than Muslims of South Asian or Middle Eastern heritage.